Delaware County Pennsylvania assistance programs.

 Child care assistance in Delaware County

 To learn about day care and child care providers, or to learn about programs that can provide help with child care costs, dial 1.800.831.3117.
+There are government as well as non-profit programs that help working parents or those in school or training.

-Foreclosure and debt counseling
+Foreclosure and free debt counseling

 Consumer Credit Counseling Service of Delaware Valley, Inc. (phone 215.563.5665) provides residents with budget, debt reduction, credit and money management counseling and advice.
 They are also a HUD approved foreclosure agency.
 The agency provides counseling on debt management and debt reduction and elimination plans.